-Nocturnal animals is an exciting theme you can do in your preschool, pre-k, and kindergarten classroom.
-Investigate animals who out at night that students likely see in their daily life.
-It’s also the perfect theme to do is you are not allowed to do a Halloween theme.
-Grab your lesson planner because I’m sharing tons of FUN, hands-on activities you can do for a nocturnal animals theme (and a FREEBIE too).
+Nocturnal animals is an exciting and engaging theme you can do in your preschool, pre-k, and kindergarten classroom.
+Investigate animals that come out at night that students likely see in their daily lives.
+It’s also the perfect theme to do if you are not permitted to do a Halloween theme at your school.
+Grab your lesson planner because I’m sharing tons of FUN, hands-on activities you can do for a nocturnal animals theme (and a FREEBIE too)!

 FREEBIE alert!
-Class books are my favorite because my students read them over and over (we all know how powerful that is).
-For this spider class book, students write or trace the letters in his/her name on the rectangles.
-The pattern sentence has students count how many letters in his/her name.
+Class books are my favorite because my students read them over and over.
+There is powerful learning in the repetition of reading!
+For this spider class book, students write or trace the letters in their names on the rectangles.
+The pattern sentence has students count how many letters are in their names.
 This will help students understand the difference between a letter and a word.

 Giant web letter match!
-You could also put numbers or sight words on the web instead of letters.
 I made the web on a big piece of butcher paper with black masking tape.
 Then I wrote letters all over it with a black marker.
-Super simple prep.
+What a super simple prep!
 Then students matched the uppercase and lowercase letter tiles to the letters on the web.
+As an alternative, you could also put numbers or sight words on the web instead of letters.

-Make handwriting and learning how to write all those crazy letters FUN by building it with night time letter cards, star beads, and a dry erase marker.
-I found the star beads at Michales and the Dollar Tree (my favorite place).
+Make handwriting and letter formation FUN by building it with nighttime letter cards, star beads, and a dry-erase marker.
+I found the star beads at Michaels and the Dollar Tree, aka my favorite place.

-Feed the raccoon and hedgehog matching letters (uppercase with uppercase or uppercase with lowercase) or matching letters and sounds.
+Feed the raccoon and hedgehog matching letters (uppercase with uppercase or uppercase with lowercase).
+You can also match letters and sounds.

-Spider and Letter Rescue such a classic fine motor activity with a literacy twist!
-Take a small basket and weave a string in and out to create a web.
-Place spider rings and letter manipulatives like these letter beads.
+Spider and Letter Rescue is a classic fine motor activity with a literacy twist!
+Take a small basket and weave a string in and out in various directions to create a web.
+Place spider rings and letter manipulatives like these letter beads at the bottom of the basket.
 Students use tweezers to rescue the spiders and letters.
 Sneaking letters into classic activities is how I teach WITHOUT using letter of the week.

-Bat Read, Write, Build can be easily differentiated as you can see.
-Read, write, build sight words, student names, lowercase letters, or lowercase letters.
-The same game just played at different levels.
+Bat Read, Write, and Build can be easily differentiated.
+In the build section, for example, you can have the students build sight words or their names.
+The same game can be played at different levels.

-My bookcase is filled with books all about Nocturnal Animals but let me tell you I had a hard time finding quality books for this theme.
-I did some classics by Eric Carle and nursery rhymes as well as amazing non-fiction books.
+My bookcase is filled with books all about Nocturnal Animals, but I will share that I had a hard time finding quality books for this theme.
+I did some classics by Eric Carle and nursery rhymes, as well as amazing non-fiction books.
 Make sure you always have a mixture of fiction and non-fiction on your bookshelf.
-I’m will be making a blog post with all my favorites soon.
+Here is a blog post with all my favorites!

 Nocturnal animals have adaptations to help them live and hunt at night.
 Create a science table with anchor charts, posters, real photos, and mini nocturnal animals for students to explore and investigate.
 Grab all of these science printables in my All About Nocturnal Animals Science Unit HERE.

 Fill the sensory table with black and purple noodles.
-I made these with liquid watercolor.
+I made the ones in the photo with liquid watercolor.
 Then I added sparkly black and purple pom poms, bats, spider mini erasers, small buckets, and purple measuring spoons.
-Measuring spoons are the perfect small scoop for strengthing those fine motor muscles.
+Measuring spoons are the perfect small scoop for strengthening those fine motor muscles.

-Make an opossum number line by linking the opossums with chains in order.
-If you need to work on counting on have students start the number with a different number.
+Make an opossum number line by linking the opossums with chains in numerical order.
+If your students need reinforcement with counting on, have students start the number line with a number other than one.

 Play dough trays are my jam!
-Grab some spiders, bats, cookie cutters, eyeballs, and white pipe cleaners (to make web designs).
-Use store bought play dough or make your own.
-Play dough trays give students the opportunity to problem-solve, engineer, share and trade materials, and strengthen those fine motor muscles.
+Grab some spiders, bats, cookie cutters, eyeballs, and white pipe cleaners (to make web designs) to make this theme come to life.
+Use store-bought play dough or make your own.
+Play dough trays give students the opportunity to problem-solve, engineer, share, and trade materials, and strengthen those fine motor muscles.

-Animals can be tricky to make and I try to make the art projects open eneded so I though up this forest at night project.
+Animals can be tricky to make, and my goal is to make our classroom art projects open-ended.
+I just love this creative forest at night project I came up with for my students.
 I found the circle sponges at the Dollar Tree and added some white to the green paint to make it easy to see on the black paper.
-First students cut tons of brown strips and glue and to the paper.
+First, students cut tons of brown strips and glued them to the paper.
 Then add animal eyes and stamp the treetops with the circle sponge.

-Make a fun owl snack and learn about the parts of an owl.
+Make a fun owl snack while learning about the parts of an owl.
 Each student had a plate with all the things they needed on it.
-To sneak in some science, we looked at a real photograph of an owl and noticed the different parts of an owl.
-Together we made the owl and talked about wach body part as we made it.
-If you want to make it healthy use Nutella or sweet use chocolate icing.
-We used a graham cracker for the body, pretzels for the wings, candy corn for the nose, marshmallows cut in half for the eyes, M&Ms for feathers, yellow icing and M&M for the pupil.
+To sneak in some science, we looked at a real photograph of an owl and took note of the different parts of an owl.
+Together we made the owl and talked about each body part as we made it.
+We used a graham cracker for the body, pretzels for the wings, candy corn for the nose, marshmallows cut in half for the eyes, M&Ms for feathers, yellow icing, and M&Ms for the pupils.